Coming up with profitable product ideas for your small business doesn’t have to be difficult or expensive. It’s as simple as asking and listening.

 Lastly, a word of caution.
 Of course, I don’t recommend copying someone else’s work.
 That’s a big no-no. But I do think it’s fine to find inspiration from an outside perspective, and turn it into something that’s unique and entirely your own.

 Your perfect product idea is out there somewhere, just waiting to be discovered.
-For even more inspiration, you can download my Ultimate Product List below.
+For even more inspiration, check out this post on 21 unique ideas for crafts to make and sell.

 Good luck, and happy creating!